nmtrang29/machine-learning-schoolofma/README.md

 ##### 3. Audio reactive water:
 - Tools: Processing (sound-14-inputs) > Wekinator > Processing
-- What: Audio reactive water ripples, the more vibrant the environment, the more extreme the water vibrates, hence creating the ripples effect.
+- What: Audio reactive wacter ripples, the more vibrant the environment, the more extreme the water vibrates, hence creating the ripples effect.
 - How: Train Processing sound-14-inputs to give regression value (0.0 silent, 1.0 loud), then via Wekinator send the value to the Processing water sketch.

 ##### 4. Mole reader: